CloudDCLab/puppet-module-puppetlabs-apt/README.md

 [![Build Status](https://travis-ci.org/puppetlabs/puppetlabs-apt.png?branch=master)](https://travis-ci.org/puppetlabs/puppetlabs-apt)

 ## Description

 Provides helpful definitions for dealing with Apt.

 =======

 Overview
 --------

 The APT module provides a simple interface for managing APT source, key, and definitions with Puppet.

 Module Description
 ------------------

-APT automates obtaining and installing software packages on *nix systems.
+APT automates obtaining and installing software packages on \*nix systems.

 Setup
 -----

 **What APT affects:**

 * package/service/configuration files for APT
 * your system's `sources.list` file and `sources.list.d` directory
     * NOTE: Setting the `purge_sources_list` and `purge_sources_list_d` parameters to 'true' will destroy any existing content that was not declared with Puppet.
 The default for these parameters is 'false'.
 * system repositories
 * authentication keys
 * wget (optional)

-###Beginning with APT
+### Beginning with APT

 To begin using the APT module with default parameters, declare the class

-    class { 'apt': }
+    include apt

-Puppet code that uses anything from the APT module requires that the core apt class be declared.
+Puppet code that uses anything from the APT module requires that the core apt class be declared/\s\+$//e

 Usage
 -----

 Using the APT module consists predominantly in declaring classes that provide desired functionality and features.

-###apt
+### apt

 `apt` provides a number of common resources and options that are shared by the various defined types in this module, so you MUST always include this class in your manifests.